-- NASA has launch vehicles and rockets named after Ares.
+- NASA has launched vehicles and rockets named after Ares.

 Goddess of Wisdom

-- The capital of Greece is named after Athena, the Goddess of Wisdom.
+- Athens, the capital of Greece, was named after Athena, the Goddess of Wisdom.

-The Titan who was doomed to support the heavens on his shoulders.
+Titan doomed by Zeus to support the heavens on his shoulders.

 - An Atlas is a book/collection of maps.

-- Atlassian is a ginormous company that provides software for big banks.
+- Atlassian is a wealthy company that provides software for big banks.

-- The Atlas Mountains in Africa takes its name from the Titan.
+- The Atlas Mountains in Africa obtained their name from the Titan.

-A sea nymph who held the Trojan War hero Odysseus prisoner for seven years on her island.
-She promised Odysseus immortality if he agreed to to stay with her.
+Calypso is the sea Goddess who held Odysseus captive on her island for seven years.
+She promised Odysseus immortality if he agreed to stay with her.

-- Calypso was the boat in which Jacques Cousteau (1910-1997) explored the oceans of the world.
+- Name of the boat used by Jacques Cousteau (1910-1997) to explore the oceans around the world.